| Biography | Artist's Statement | Inventory Catalogue | Artists Represented | Hiroshi Hara

 Early Works

 In my 20’s, I chose “daily stuff” to draw as much as possible.
 I made whole canvasses look like real wood boards or logs and created another work on canvas that looked like the empty inside skin of “bark”.
 The work called “A Board” is a whole canvas made to look like a real wood board; I tried to reproduce the real texture of wood using oil paint for both works.
 When I produced this series, my goal was not to show any of my personality in the works.
 I didn’t have any models of wood board nor bark.
 I drew them only with my imagination.
-The result was was more emotion in the works and they became stronger.
-The work, “A Board” shows a flat image while “Bark” creates perspective space.
+The result was more emotion in the works and they became stronger.
+The work, “A Board”, shows a flat image while “Bark” creates perspective space.
 They are quite the dynamic pieces but something unexpected happened.
 Some were categorizing me as one of the super-realism artists who had a lot of attention in 80’s and they only valued my very detailed technique.
 This was not what I was looking for and I stopped using this method in my late 20’s.

 I then started to make “The Wall” series which dealt with flat images again.
 I made my own paint mixed with the powder of marble and a binding medium, painted it on a wood board dozens of times, polished and scraped it off, and continued to repeat the process.
 I used this technique to produce “The Wall” and “The Layer of the Memory” series with oil paint, monotype prints, and silk screen prints.
 I also made semi three-dimensional or relief works using melted glass plates.
 These works were produced in my trial and error period which continued into my early 40’s.
 Around this time, I started to make some works with Washi.
 When I was 45 years old, I started to make works with handmade Washi and I have since kept using them.

------- by Hiroshi Hara
+Hiroshi Hara

 For further information, please contact: